CJ42/burntpix-refiner/README.md

 ```

 4. Run the following command with the right parameters.
-You can configure the gas price as you want in gwei.
+You can configure the gas price as you want in gwei via the `--gas-price` flag.

 ```
-npm run refine --burntpix-id=[burnt pix ID] --tx-count=[number of transactions] --gas-price=0.5
+npm run refine --burntpix-id=[burnt pix ID] \
+    --tx-count=[number of transactions] \
+    --gas-price=0.5
 ```